 A target set focused on keeping the business alive i.e. achieving business continuity Survival is the first objective of all businesses, without this no other objective can be achieved

-Students will gain a greater understanding of Corporate strategy and looking at why firms decide to grow or remain small depending on aims and objectives.
+Students will gain a greater understanding of corporate strategy and looking at why firms decide to grow or remain small depending on aims and objectives.

 Students will be working in different groups and on an individual level to explore how firms are impacted by external influences and why some firms can choose to remain small.

-3.3.1 Quantitative sales forecasting 3.3.2 Investment appraisal 3.3.3 Decision trees 3.3.4 Critical Path Analysis3.4 3.4.1 Corporate influences3.4.2 Corporate culture3.4.3 Shareholders versus stakeholders3.4.4 Business ethics
+3.3.1 Quantitative sales forecasting 3.3.2 Investment appraisal 3.3.3 Decision trees 3.3.4 Critical Path Analysis 3.4.1 Corporate influences 3.4.2 Corporate culture 3.4.3 Shareholders versus stakeholders 3.4.4 Business ethics

 Numerical techniques used to predict future sales volumes and values